AWS Interconnect - multicloud that directly connects AWS and Google Cloud has gone GA!

 Network Configuration

-In the AWS Direct Connect gateway console, click Create a Direct Connect gateway.
+In the AWS Direct Connect Gateway console, click Create Direct Connect gateway.

-Enter a name and ASN, add tags if needed, and click Create Direct Connect gateway.
+Enter a name and ASN, add tags as needed, and click Create Direct Connect gateway.

-Open the Virtual Private Gateway console in the Oregon region and click Create virtual private gateway.
+Open the Virtual Private Gateway console in the VPC for the Oregon region and click Create virtual private gateway.

 Set a name tag and click Create virtual private gateway.